By Benjamin Lim (19S03I), Chung Sohyun (18A13A), Joyce Lee (19S06O) and Mahima Sowrirajan (19S07A)

 The Y6s kicked off the performance with a piece that demonstrated their initial struggles in adjusting to a new school environment and a new genre of dance upon joining the CCA during the SYF year.
 The choreography was highly synchronised and rhythmic, without giving the impression of being robotic or repetitive.
 The dancers seamlessly changed their formations several times, breaking into smaller groups and sometimes forming straight lines, with each performing a different set of moves.
 This added variety to the already impressive choreography, comprising of leaps, turns and arresting moves that highlighted the dancers’ flexibility and talent.
 During the dance, the dancers backstage took turns narrating parts of the Y6s’ story, and this helped the audience link the moves on stage with the story they hoped to convey.

 The Y6’s stellar dance number was followed by the Y5’s performance, which aimed to reveal the tension that arose within the CCA upon the arrival of the new members at the start of this year.
 Eager to impress, the new members strode onto the stage confidently before quickly taking their positions with grace and poise.
 Compared to the previous piece, this performance had more fast-paced music, as well as an ominous and foreboding mood.
-The choreography was dominated by choppy and dramatic movements like kicking, pulling and pushing, which symbolised the disagreements and conflict between CCA members.
+The choreography was dominated by choppy and dramatic movements like kicking, pulling and pushing, which symbolised the inner turmoil one battles with each day.

 During one memorable portion of the performance, the dancers clustered in the centre of the stage.
 As the music slowed down, they crouched down together, before the music was replaced by the ticking sound of a clock.
 This sudden change represented the dancers’ race against time to prepare for a performance and the mounting stress that was crushing them.
 Watching the dancers perform their piece with such genuine emotion, the audience almost felt the same anxiety and pressure that the dancers no doubt had to contend with throughout their time in the CCA.